 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Now let's talk about validation and methods for checking for errors.
-So by starting to validate the actual scale on your drawings where you do your takeoff, your quantity takeoff, make sure the scales are correct because if your quantities are off, if your scale is off, the whole estimate will be off.
+By starting to validate the actual scale on your drawings where you perform your quantity takeoff, make sure the scales are correct because if your scale is off, your quantities will be off, and the entire estimate will be inaccurate.
 Let's start this by verifying that all drawing scales are correct.

-But if you actually have a dimension from column to column that be even greater because that's looking like 25 or 30 feet or so.
-It makes your adjustment much more accurate when calculating that.
+But if you actually have a dimension from column to column, that would be even better, which might be 25 or 30 feet.
+This makes your adjustment much more accurate.
 Accuracy improves when the longest dimensions are tested.

-For example, if it says that it's quarter inch and the scale correction is half inch, you'll have to use a different size scale to measure those dimensions or objects on your drawings.
-So as you're checking the scale on your drawings and making sure that your takeoff was done accordingly, go ahead and double check everything else that's associated with actual costs or counts, what have you.
-And that would include your door schedules, might include your wall types.
+For example, if it says that it's a quarter inch and the scale correction is half an inch, you'll have to use a different size scale to measure those dimensions or objects on your drawings.
+As you're checking the scale on your drawings and making sure that your takeoff was done accordingly, go ahead and double-check everything else that's associated with actual costs or counts, or other related elements.
+That would include your door schedules and might include your wall types.

-Anything is a double check always benefits the entire project.
-After a while, you'll see that you might have four or five items that you'll always check, which would include your scale.
-And make sure that you test these on a regular basis.
+Any double-check always benefits the entire project.
+After a while, you’ll find that there are four or five items you’ll consistently double-check, which would include your scale.
+Be sure to test these on a regular basis.

-The more you estimate, the more you'll identify some costs that might be out of whack.
-As an example, as you're using a wrong scale, perhaps your scale is half of what it should be, you should be able to get a gut feeling as to the quantities are not matching up.
-They don't seem right.
+The more you estimate, the more you'll identify some costs that might seem off.
+For example, if you're using the wrong scale—perhaps your scale is half of what it should be—you should be able to get a gut feeling that the quantities are not matching up.
+They just don’t seem right.

-Another good example is when you identify your drawings, it'll probably tell you how large the site or how large the building area is.
-If you do a double check on all your building areas, all your site areas, it should marry up or match up to what's actually shown on the drawings.
-These double checks are great to validate your estimate to yourself and the management team.
+Another good example is when you identify your drawings—they'll probably tell you the size of the site or the building area.
+If you do a double-check on all your building areas and site areas, it should match up with what's actually shown on the drawings.
+These double-checks are great to validate your estimate to yourself and the management team.